 D1 plays a major role in regulating how much thyroid hormone is being produced systemically or for the entire body.

-The liver and kidney are organs in your body which receive a rich supply of blood, so it makes sense that these tissues contain the D1 enzyme.
+The liver and kidney are organs in your body that receive a rich supply of blood, so it makes sense that these tissues contain the D1 enzyme.

-As blood reaches these organs, D1 can take the T4 which is being produced from the thyroid gland and either activate it or tell the body to produce more.
+As the blood reaches these organs, D1 can take the T4 which is being produced from the thyroid gland, and either activate it or tell the body to produce more.